ETF Portfolio with European ETFs for 2023| Updated: |

 - UBS ETF (LU) MSCI Emerging Markets UCITS ETF (Dist): 1.3B and a TER of 0.23%.

 - Vanguard FTSE Emerging Markets UCITS ETF (Dist): 1.8B CHF of AUM and a TER of 0.25%.

 - HSBC MSCI Emerging Markets UCITS ETF USD: 2.5B CHF of assets and a TER of 0.40%.

 In this case, I would go with the iShares MSCI Emerging Markets UCITS ETF.
 It is a distributing ETF with a large size and a low TER.

 European ETF Portfolio with multiple ETFs

 Finally, we are done!
-We have chosen a portfolio, chosen the stock market indices and chosen the ETFs.
-Here is the portfolio finally:
+We have chosen a portfolio, chosen the stock market indices, and chosen the ETFs.
+Here is the final portfolio:

 - U.S. Stocks: 50%: Vanguard S&P 500 UCITS ETF: TER of 0.07%.